MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-enhanced/includes/3-interrupting-scenario.md

 ## Creating a new scenario

-1. To begin with this, firstly create a new scenario for an Interrupting bot as shown below.
+1. To begin with this, firstly create a new scenario for an Interrupting bot as mentioned in the following steps.

-2. Configure the bot as below:
+2. Configure the scenario with the following details:

     - Name: Any unique name (We have used "Intermediate Bot 1")